abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 1. Notice that from the **Alerts** in the left navigation pane, you can create alerts.

-### Review
-In this lab, you have completed:
-- Configured the Cloud Shell
-- Created a virtual machine
-- Executed commands in the Cloud Shell
-- Reviewed Azure Advisor Recommendations
+## Summary
+In this exercise, we configured the Cloud Shell and created a virtual machine.
+We then executed commands within the Cloud Shell to manage resources and reviewed Azure Advisor recommendations to optimize the virtual machine setup.
+Throughout the exercise, we gained hands-on experience with Cloud Shell for managing Azure resources and leveraging Azure Advisor for best practice recommendations.

 ## Reference link